 The Student Government Association (SGA) is the official organization authorized by the administration to represent all students at Southeastern Community College.
-All students of SCC are automatically members of SGA and are encouraged to participate or volunteer at events as well as run for office.
+All students of SCC are automatically members of SGA and are encouraged to assist with planning student activities and participating or volunteering at events as well as running for office.
 The SGA is a vital component of student life as it provides a variety of activities for students to participate in; it is the voice of the student body and has paved the way for open lines of communication between students and administration.
 Students receive practical experience in responsible citizenship through participation in SGA.
 The SGA president is a non-voting member of the college's Board of Trustees.
 SGA representatives serve on standing college committees.
 Elections for SGA officer positions are held annually.